 TVs FOR THE RICH ONLY?

-By way of historical comparison, in 1970, a 25” color TV, which was a big size back then, and which was much lower quality than today’s TVs, cost between $500 and $1000, depending on whether the TV came embedded in a gigantic wooden cabinet.
+By way of historical comparison, in 1970, a 25” color TV—which was big back then!—and which was much lower quality than today’s TVs, cost between $500 and $1000, depending on whether or not the TV came embedded in a gigantic wooden cabinet.

 Those were real prices, at that time.
 If we adjust for inflation and consider what a dollar now was worth then, the price of a 25” color TV in 1970 was between $3000 and $6000 in today’s dollars!